rrvillareal23/rrvillareal23/README.md

 I graduated Cum Laude from the University of Arizona with a Bachelor's Degree in Applied Computing, specializing in Artificial Intelligence.
 My academic journey equipped me with sharp analytical and technical skills, providing a solid foundation for innovative problem-solving in the tech space.

-👨‍🎓 Education

-I graduated Cum Laude from the University of Arizona with a Bachelor's Degree in Applied Computing, specializing in Artificial Intelligence.
-My academic journey sharpened my analytical and technical skills, laying a strong foundation for innovative problem-solving in the tech space.

 👨‍💻 About Me

 I'm currently honing my skills in backend development using frameworks like Next.js and Django, exploring artificial intelligence with tools like TensorFlow and PyTorch, and crafting seamless mobile experiences with Swift 📱.